zapier/visual-builder/docs/_docs/input-designer.md

 ```

 <a id="dynamic"></a>
-**Dynamic Dropdown**
+#### Dynamic Dropdown

-If users need to select data from their account in your app—such as a project, folder, team member, or other user-specific detail—then you will want to use a dynamic dropdown.
-That will show a dropdown menu that has Zapier first fetch data from your API and display it in the menu, with a friendly name for the item and the raw data from your API.
+If users need to select data from their account in your app—such as a project, folder, team member, or other user-specific detail—then you can use a dynamic dropdown.
+For dynamic dropdowns, Zapier first fetches data from your API and then displays it in the menu.

 Zapier uses triggers to fetch the values for dynamic dropdown menus.
 The best way to make a dropdown is to make a dedicated trigger specifically for the dropdown data.